mahmoodlab/CLAM/README.md

 1. Process TCGA FPKM data with **gene_clust/codes/tcga_fpkm_processing.ipynb**
 2. Perform hierarchical clustering with **gene_clust/codes/PlotHeatmapGeneSignature.R** (to reproduce the heatmap).
 Or using Python with **gene_clust/codes/tcga_fpkm_clustering.ipynb** (to get the same clustering results)

+*All TCGA data used and clutering results are provided in **gene_clust/data** and **gene_clust/results**.
+Due to privacy issues, the data in Mondor series is not provided but commands for external validation are described below.*

 ## Part 2.
 Deep learning
 ### Label preparation
 1. Preprare sample labels for each gene signature with **gene_clust/codes/tcga_label_csv_for_clam.ipynb**